jcp-org/jcp-org.github.io/docs/Transfer_from_java.net.md

 # Content transfer from java.net

-Here are some technical guidelines regarding transfer of the availbale content from the java.net site to JCP GitHub Organization.
+Here are some technical guidelines for transfer of the availbale content from the java.net site to JCP GitHub Organization.

-__ATTENTION:__ All these instructions for exporting content from java.net are applicable while java.net is online - until 28th of April.
+__ATTENTION:__ All these instructions for exporting content from java.net are applicable while java.net is online - until 28th of April 2017.
 After that date please contact java.net admins to get the content of your projects.

 1. __Files in the donwload area__